 The Healthfirst financial planning and analysis (FP&A) function is vital to helping executive management make more informed business decisions.
 Enterprise Planning has automated much of the company’s planning, improved its accuracy, and made more of it available on demand.

-Cost-centre managers no longer submit their plan data in spreadsheets.
+Cost-center managers no longer submit their plan data in spreadsheets.
 They can also conduct personnel cost planning in real time, with easy access to self-serve reports for operating expense actuals.
-“This transparency gives cost-centre managers visibility into where they are landing, sooner than they had in the past, which is a big benefit,” says Eric Spies, Director of Budget and Planning.
-“We can create one consolidated variance report for each cost centre, and if a manager wants more details, they can go into Workday to pull additional details themselves.”
+“This transparency gives cost-center managers visibility into where they are landing, sooner than they had in the past, which is a big benefit,” says Eric Spies, Director of Budget and Planning.
+“We can create one consolidated variance report for each cost center, and if a manager wants more details, they can go into Workday to pull additional details themselves.”

 During the uncertain times early in the pandemic, Spies recalls that his team was asked to forecast administrative expenses using new assumptions and in a fraction of the time it usually took.
 “With Workday, we were able to deliver those forecasts, which were vital to guiding our business through these unprecedented times and wouldn’t have been possible in our old systems,” he says.
 “Today, that agility allows us to respond to a new set of assumptions just as quickly, so we can better advise our leadership on the different scenarios they might be considering.”